ziotom78/HPixLib/doc/source/drawing.rst

     might require or not additional memory.)

-    Sorting the steps in the palette is crucial for allowing the algorithm implemented in :c:func:`hpix_get_palette_color` to work.
+    Sorting the steps in the palette is crucial for allowing the algorithm implemented in :c:func:`hpix_palette_color` to work.
     For efficiency reasons, the function is *never* called automatically by HPixLib.

-.. c:function:: hpix_color_t hpix_get_palette_color(const hpix_color_palette_t * palette, double level)
+.. c:function:: hpix_palette_color(const hpix_color_palette_t * palette, double level, hpix_color_t * color)

-    Return a color representing the specified `level`, using the given color palette.
-The result is a linear interpolation of the color steps in the palette.
+    Set the fields of *color* so that it represents the specified `level` in the given color palette.
+The function uses a linear interpolation of the color steps in the palette.

     The palette must be properly sorted using :c:func:`hpix_sort_levels_in_color_palette`.
-This is not needed
+This condition is
-    for the palettes returned by
+    already satisfied for the palettes returned by :c:func:`hpix_create_black_color_palette`,
-    :c:func:`hpix_create_black_color_palette`,
     :c:func:`hpix_create_grayscale_color_palette`, and
     :c:func:`hpix_create_healpix_color_palette`.